Fangv1/Functional_haplotype_GWAS/README.md

   ```R
   SNP	combination_num
   ```
-The name of SNP and the number of combination of triple SNPs within the windowsize. the sum of this number is suggested for the Bonferroni correction.
+The name of SNP and the number of combination of triple SNPs within the windowsize.
+The sum of this number is suggested for the Bonferroni correction.

 ---------------------------
 ### SNP_FH_GWAS.r